My dating life – the internet helped me connect with a community of men

-I first created a profile on Gaydar in the early 2000s, not long after it started and available on desktop.
-I didn’t have a proper PC/Laptop but was using an internet box for access through my TV, a cheaper way to access the internet.
+I first created a profile on Gaydar in the early 2000s, not long after it started – it was only available on desktop at that time.
+I didn’t have a proper laptop back then, but I was using an internet box for access through my TV, it was a cheaper way to access the internet at that time.

-Throughout the 2000s and beyond I had this profile, regularly updating pictures and adding new content to make me more ‘dateable’!
-For me it was always a work in progress.
+Throughout the 2000s and beyond – I had this profile, regularly updating pictures and adding new content to make me more dateable – whatever that meant.
+For me, it was always a work in progress.

-Yes, there were a few dates and ‘booty’ calls, but friendships were made.
-Sex was not even involved!
-I wonder if this is lost since the birth of the App based dating sites?
+There were a few dates and booty-calls, but friendships were also made.
+Sometimes, sex wasn’t even involved!
+I wonder if this is lost since the birth of the app-based dating sites?

-You see, back in the day (which was over a decade ago but now seems a lifetime to me) your Gaydar profile had content.
+You see, back in the day – only a bit over a decade ago, but now seems like a lifetime – your Gaydar profile had content.
 It was like a mini Facebook profile.
-Come to think of it!
-I probably had more information on there than my current Facebook profile because I don’t want a work colleague knowing the type of guy that I am attracted to, or what I would do under the duvet (or outside!).
+I probably used to have more information on my Gaydar profile than I do on my current Facebook profile – I don’t want a work colleague knowing the type of guy that I’m attracted to, or what I do under the duvet.

-So it really could open a person up, because you generally (not always) had a picture.
-So in a gay fish pond like the Glasgow scene was in the 2000s, you were regularly bumping into people who’s profile was on Gaydar; because Gaydar was pretty much it at the time.
+A Gaydar profile could really open a person up.
+Most people had a picture on their profile, so – in a gay fish-pond like the Glasgow scene was in the 2000s – you were regularly bumping into people whose profile you’d seen on Gaydar.
+Gaydar was pretty much it at the time.

-And the coffee date was a thing too.
-I became friends with someone on a series of them.
-We got on fine but it was quite clear from the start that friends was going to be our ‘hook-up’ and sex was pursued elsewhere.
+The coffee date was a thing.
+I met one of my best friends on a coffee date we’d arranged through Gaydar.
+We got on fine, but it was quite clear from the start that we would be better as friends than as a hookup – sex was pursued elsewhere.

-Aside from me, Gaydar did offer an opportunity for others to meet and socialise.
-I don’t know if sex was involved but entering the chatroom for the area really felt like entering a gay bar at nineteen or twenty in the mid 1990s.
+The chat-rooms were a big thing.
+Each region had their own chat-room.
+Entering the chatroom for Glasgow really felt like entering a gay bar at nineteen or twenty in the mid 1990s.
 You were suddenly the new person and were clocked.
-If you entered the Gaydar chat a lot in there already new each other and comments were made or you were hit upon by private chat requests.
+A lot in there already new each other and comments were made, or you were immediately hit upon by private chat requests.

-Following the chat as it scrolled up I realised that this was a social space as an appendage to the pubs or saunas in the city.
-For many it was a point of contact with a community that, for reasons personal to themselves or location, they could not physically access the city scene.
-Or maybe only every once in a while, money or social situation dependent.
+The chat-room was a social space – an appendage to the pubs or saunas in the city.
+For many, it was a point of contact with a scene and a community that – for reasons personal to themselves or location – they couldn’t physically access.

-Nowadays, I’m rarely on the dating apps.
-They have become more succinct with the initial information.
+Nowadays, dating apps have become more succinct with the initial information provided.
 It really is about being direct.
 People don’t have time to make a listicle of what they like and don’t like.
-Gaydar has followed Grindr and the like into this world with an app that takes their traditional site into the new decade of online engagement.
-Guys don’t need to upload lots of extra pics because you can link to an Instagram account; just like the other apps.
+Guys don’t need to upload lots of extra pics – you can just link to an Instagram account.